Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 "If we can speed that up and free up time to spend with our clients and add more value, that's what we want to be doing."

-Dom Kohler, Brown Shipley
+Dom Kohler, Head of Investment & Client Solutions, Brown Shipley

 This theme appears across wealth management research on GenAI and operating models, including BCG reporting.